 Fundamentals of Writing

 The novel we can’t put down, the poem we never forgot, and the speech that changes the way we look at the world are all examples of good writing.
-Good writing is the memo that gets action and the letter that says what a phone call can’t.
+This is everything from the memo that gets action, and the letter that says what a phone call can’t

 In business situations, most of us will have to write, whether this involves emails, proposals, memos, or letters.
-And in business writing, the language needs to be concrete, the point of view clear, and the points well expressed.
-With practice and coaching from this course, you can feel more confident about your own writing.
+And in these situations, the language needs to be concrete, the point of view clear, and the points well expressed.

 Session One: Course Overview